nataburdyey/train-tracker/README.md

 - [x] Verify the "Clear Filters" button resets all filters to "all".
 - [x] Verify the theme changes between light and dark when the toggle is clicked.
 - [x] Verify the color contrast is sufficient for all text and background combinations.

+## Next Steps
+- Design a responsive interface that works well on different devices and screen sizes.
+- Add functionality to handle data errors.
+- Monitor app performance and address any reported issues.
+- Add more RTL and E2E tests.